How exactly should one discern the voice of God? How can one confirm that Almighty God is indeed the Lord Jesus returned?

 from “God’s Work and Man’s Work” in The Word Appears in the Flesh

 When people experience God’s work, their first knowledge of Him is that He is unfathomable, wise and wonderful, and they unconsciously revere Him and feel the mystery of the work He does, which is beyond the reach of man’s mind.
 People just want to be able to meet His requirements, to satisfy His desires; they do not wish to exceed Him, because the work that He does goes beyond man’s thinking and imagination and cannot be done by man instead.
 Even man himself does not know his own inadequacies, while He has opened up a new path and come to bring man into a newer and more beautiful world, so that mankind has made new progress and had a new start.
 What man feels for Him is not admiration, or rather, is not only admiration.
 Their deepest experience is awe and love, their feeling is that God is indeed wonderful.
 He does work that man is unable to do, He says things that man is unable to say.
 People who have experienced His work always experience an indescribable feeling.
 People with deeper experiences particularly love God.
 They always feel His loveliness, feel that His work is so wise, so wonderful, and this thereby generates infinite power among them.
 It is not fear or occasional love and respect, but deep feeling of God’s compassion and tolerance of man.
-However, people who have experienced His chastisement and judgment feel Him to be majestic and inviolable.
+However, people who have experienced His chastisement andfeel Him to be majestic and inviolable.

 from “God’s Work and Man’s Work” in The Word Appears in the Flesh

 His words carry life power, and show us the way we should walk, and allow us to understand what the truth is.
 We start to be drawn to His words, we begin to focus on the tone and manner of His speaking, and subconsciously begin to take an interest in the heart’s voice of this unremarkable person.
 He makes painstaking efforts for us, loses sleep and appetite for us, weeps for us, sighs for us, groans in sickness for us, suffers humiliation for the sake of our destination and salvation, and His heart bleeds and sheds tears for our numbness and rebelliousness.
 Such being and possessions of His are beyond an ordinary person, and cannot be possessed or attained by any of the corrupted.
 He has tolerance and patience possessed by no ordinary person, and His love is not possessed by any created being.
 No one apart from Him can know all of our thoughts, or have such a grasp of our nature and substance, or judge the rebelliousness and corruption of mankind, or speak to us and work among us like this on behalf of the God of heaven.
 No one except for Him can possess the authority, wisdom, and dignity of God; the disposition of God and what He has and is are issued forth, in their entirety, from Him.
 No one apart from Him can show us the way and bring us light.
 No one apart from Him can reveal the mysteries God has not disclosed from creation until today.
 No one apart from Him can save us from Satan’s bondage and our corrupt disposition.
-He represents God, and expresses the heart’s, the exhortations of God, and the words of judgment of God toward all mankind.
+He represents God, and expresses the heart’s voice of God, the exhortations of God, and the words of judgment of God toward all mankind.
 He has begun a new age, a new era, and brought a new heaven and earth, new work, and He has brought us hope, and ended the life we led in vagueness, and allowed us to fully behold the path of salvation.
 He has conquered our whole being, and gained our hearts.
-From that moment onward, our minds become conscious, and our spirits seem to be revived: This ordinary, insignificant person, who lives among us and has long been rejected by us—is He not , who is ever in our thoughts, and whom we long for night and day?
+From that moment onward, our minds become conscious, and our spirits seem to be revived: This ordinary, insignificant person, who lives among us and has long been rejected by us—is He not the, who is ever in our thoughts, and whom we long for night and day?
 It is He!
 It’s really Him!
 He is our God!
 He is the truth, the way, and the life!

 from “Beholding the Appearance of God in His Judgment and Chastisement” in The Word Appears in the Flesh